In this practical exercise we are going to play around with the different types of elements in R.

 ## 5 Rome E

-You can verify the changes with str()
+## 6 Capetown FYou can verify the changes with str() or by inspecting

-in the RStudio Environment tab.
+the object dat3 in the RStudio Environment tab.

-.There are two ways to go about opening workspaces that are available
+boys.RData.There are two ways to go about opening workspaces that are available

 on the internet.
 You either need to download the boys.RData